Kong/lua-resty-aws/README.md

 This typically happens when initializing from within a `require` call.
 See [Global settings](#global-settings) below on how to initialize properly.

+### TLS and certificate failures

+The http client defaults to tls name verification.
+For this to work, the CA store must be set.
+With OpenResty this is done through the [`lua_ssl_trusted_certificate`](https://github.com/openresty/lua-nginx-module#lua_ssl_trusted_certificate) directive.
+However; the compatibility module used, [`lua-resty-luasocket`](https://github.com/Tieske/lua-resty-luasocket), cannot automatically read that setting, hence you have to set it manually, see [the docs](https://tieske.github.io/lua-resty-luasocket/modules/resty.luasocket.html#get_luasec_defaults).

 ### Global settings

 This library depends on global settings.
 Especially the core services for authentication